woohoolabs/zen/README.md

 $container = new RuntimeContainer(new CompilerConfig());
 ```

-Please note that it is only suitable for development purposes, because its implementation is extremely slow.
-Technically,
+> Note that the dynamic container is only suitable for development purposes because it is much slower than the
-it compiles a container in memory during runtime and then `eval`s it.
-It's ridiculous I know...
+compiled one - however it is still faster than some of the most well-known DI Containers.

 ## Examples